MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 curl localhost --header "Host: foo.com"
 ```

-Then NGINX receives the request, which looks like this:
+Then NGINX receives the HTTP request, which looks like this:

 ```http
 GET / HTTP/1.1